The near east side neighborhood from

 The change was made very early and may have

 been planed by Mr. Waters.
-On the other side of the street once stood the Harry Minors residence.
-Mr.
+On the other side of the street once stood the Catherine Noyes residence.
+Mrs.

-Minors was the cashier of the Schmit Brothers Trunk Company.
-The house was built in 1908 and was a fine example of of the colonel revival style which had become popular at the start of the twentieth century.
+Noyes was the widow of Dr. J. C. Noyes.
+The house was built in 1915 and was a fine example of of the colonel revival style which had become popular at the start of the twentieth century.
 The building went from a residence to retail space sometime in the 1970's when it became the Court Gift Shop.
 By the 1980's the place was razed to make way for a parking lot.
 The last house to consider in this neighborhood was that of Mr. F. B. King.
 King was a successful business man with interests in a verity of enterprises.
 He and his brother operated the F. B. King & Bro. sample rooms at # 5 Algoma St. Later he became the president of the Western Manufacturing Company, makers of ladies muslin under garments.
 In 1892 King commissioned William Waters to design a fine home on the corner of Waugoo and Broad Streets.
 The house was another Queen Anne with a balcony and bay windows.
 There were some modification done early on to this house as well.
 The first beingthe addition of a bay to second story at the rear of the structure.
 Some minor changes were also made to the balcony just above the front porch.
 The alterations are sympathetic the the original design and may well have been the work of architect Waters.
 The house has been kept up and is one the grandest on Waugoo Street.